hatlabs/sh-wg/pages/getting_started/index.md

 On left, we have a device working in access point mode.
 The client devices connect directly to this access point and communicate with it directly.
-Client devices can also communicate with each other using the SH-wg as a switch, albeit with a limited performance.
+Client devices can also communicate with each other via the SH-wg access point, albeit with a limited performance.
 No internet connectivity is provided to any of the devices.
-The amount of clients is limited by the SH-wg to a maximum of 4.
+The number of clients is limited by the SH-wg to a maximum of 4.
 FIXME: Check the actual limit!

 On right, we have a typical setup with a separate WiFi router device.
 The router creates its own WiFi access point and all client devices connect to it.
-Devices communicate with SH-wg using the router as a switch.
+Devices communicate with SH-wg via the access point.
 Internet connectivity can be optionally provided by the router.

 ### Common Steps